althafvly/AmlogicKitchen/docs/level1.md

 - vendor.PARTITION - these 6 partitions contain system files. (partitions differ per firmwares/android versions)
 - super.PARTITION - (mainly for a/b device) - contains 4 or more system partitions inside

-4) run _pack_level1 and in out folder we take the finished img file or to create full OTA, run _pack_level1_fota
+4) run pack, select 1 and in out folder we can take the finished img file or to create full OTA, run pack_level1_fota

 note: A/B devices will be having partitions like '_a.PARTITION' or 'b.PARTITION' in the filename